 NOTE: This event was canceled in 2020 and reschedules for 2021.
 That said, if the pandemic is still a concern this June, they may have to cancel it again.

 11. Philadelphia Chinese Lantern Festival

-During all of June 2020, you can attend the Philadelphia Chinese Lantern Festival in Franklin Square.
+During all of June, you can usually attend the Philadelphia Chinese Lantern Festival in Franklin Square.

 The square will be lit with hand-crafted lanterns strung with thousands of LED lights.

 This festival celebrates Chinese lantern artisans in the Philly area and is expected to bring in 90,000 visitors from all around the world.

 After seeing the lanterns, be sure to visit the Dragon Beer Garden.
 It is open nightly during the festival and offers a variety of drinks and food for the whole family.